Jachtabahn/busroutes-tokyo/explain/explain.md

 ## Computing intersections

-To be able to identify the best routes, it is necessary to know their *benefits*, that is, the number of targets they will probably reach.
+To be able to identify the best routes, it is necessary to know their *benefits*, that is, for each route, how many targets the buses on that route will probably reach.
 For that, we need to compute the set of regions that a given route visits.
-Here, I assume that no route fully stays within one particular region, in which case the set of visited regions is the same as the set of intersected regions.
+Here, I assume that no route fully stays within one particular region, in which case the set of visited regions is the same as the set of regions whose boundaries are intersected.

 To verify that a route intersects a region, I verify that some line segment of the route intersects some line segment of the region.
 I use a variation of [this algorithm](https://www.geeksforgeeks.org/check-if-two-given-line-segments-intersect/), which uses the notion of an *orientation between two vectors* to determine this.
 In my variation of the algorithm I assume that one of the four considered orientations is non-zero, that is, that no route segment lies in the same line as some region segment.